Are Mitsubishis Expensive to Maintain?

 If we compare the reliability of Honda cars to those of other brands, we can see that they are very reliable.

-In the JD Power Vehicle Dependability Survey, Honda came in at a ninth place, with a reported 143 problems per vehicle, which is below the industry average.
+In the JD Power Vehicle Dependability Survey, Honda came in at ninth place, with a reported 143 problems per vehicle, which is below the industry average.
 They also came in second place in the Reliability Index, scoring 42.

 Peugeot 4007 and the Mitsubishi Outlander share an engine.
 Unfortunately, this seems to be reflected in their scores.